wware/nearly-functional-python/README.md

      [2](https://benhoyt.com/writings/python-pattern-matching/)) and also...
   * [Algebraic data types](https://stackoverflow.com/questions/16258553)
 * Iterators, lazy evaluation, etc
-  * Read this [Pycon thing](https://pycon2019.trey.io/iterator-protocol.html) about lazy iterators.
+  * A nice [Pycon thing](https://pycon2019.trey.io/iterator-protocol.html) about lazy iterators.
   * Mess around with examples (map, filter, reduce, things I've seen done in OCaml or Haskell).
+  * Haskell has a GREAT lazy evaluation story, Python basically just has iterators.
   * I'm not super familiar with lazy evaluation but it sounds very valuable.
 Some things about it...
     * Lazy evaluation is a technique that delays the evaluation of expressions until they are needed.
 This can be useful for improving performance and avoiding memory leaks.
     * [Lazy evaluation](https://wiki.c2.com/?LazyEvaluation)